Going Global Fall 2015

 2014-2015 Year in Review Published

 The Carlson Global Institute published its third annual Year-in-Review in August.
 The report highlights new courses, milestones, and metrics for the 2014-2015 academic year.
-An electronic copy of the report is available online on our website.

 Studies Show that Education Abroad Contributes to Career Readiness